bradallenfisher/curious_lists/content/blog/40-prominent-fields-in-psychology.md

 ---
-title: '40 Prominent Fields of Psychology'
+title: '40 Prominent Fields in Psychology'
 description: Curious about a career in psychology?
 Explore this list of 40 prominent fields to discover the diverse specializations available to you.
 featured_img: /img/logo.png
 date: 2023-09-07